English Trifle

 Want to simplify this trifle recipe?

-I use this gluten-free almond pound cake, but you can use store-bought pound cake and canned pears packed in their own juice for an easy Christmas trifle.
+This recipe uses Gluten-Free Almond Pound Cake, but you can use store-bought pound cake.
+Sara Lee pound cake is a great substitute!
+Canned pears packed in their own juice for an easy Christmas trifle.

 For an easier version of creme anglaise, try Bird’s custard powder.
 It’s not as fresh tasting and yummy as from scratch, but it’s a classic British ingredient and far easier.
-Bird’s can be found at most grocery stores or on Amazon
+Bird’s can be found at most grocery stores.

 From there, you’ll just need to assemble the trifle.
 Just don’t cheat on the fresh whipped cream!